A selection of summer-inspired objects from our collection

 Many depictions of King Taharqa show him with the ram’s head and sun disc, symbolic of Amun-Re, worn as earrings or an amulet around his neck.

 The statue usually sits in the Egyptian and Sudan galleries outside the Shrine of King Taharqa in the Ashmolean, the same position it was originally found in.
-But please note it's presently off display until August 2022.

 Chen Fen, the artist of this fan painting, was a specialist in bird-and-flower painting from Panyu, Guangdong province.
 He was a prominent pupil of the leading Guangdong painter Ju Lian (1828–1904), whose gongbi ‘fine-brush’ painting style is evident here.